Spiky-73/BetterInventory/Readme.md

 - Fast Container Opening now applies to the Extractinator
 - Added Different Quick Move hotkey layouts
 - Displays the hotkey and highlights the slots where an item can be quick moved to
+- Displays Smart pickup ghosts
+- Added Shift Right Click Crafting override
+- Added options to invert crafting override clicks
+- Fixed Quick Move and Smart Pickup losing modded item data
-- Fix Quick move changing the favorite state of items
+- Fixed Quick move changing the favorite state of items

 ### v0.3
 - Added Smart Pickup